Last Updated on

 First Impressions of Mountaintop Lodge at Lake Naomi, Poconos PA

-And here’s the true and wonderful surprise: this lodge supports local artisans, from purveyors of flavored-honey to furniture builders (all tables and chairs were crafted by a “guy down the road”) and custom-made products (Bumbleandcompany.com) in guestroom baths.
+And here’s the true and wonderful surprise.
+This lodge supports local artisans, from purveyors of flavored-honey to furniture builders (all tables and chairs were crafted by a “guy down the road”) and custom-made products in guest room baths.

-In addition to a cork-chained room key (hmm, wonder how many of those have wound up in the lake?), you’ll be issued a personalized pass for the Lake Naomi Club (see below) and a map to all amenities and hiking trails.
+In addition to a cork-chained room key, you’ll receive a personalized pass for the Lake Naomi Club and a map to all amenities and hiking trails.

 Food At Mountaintop Lodge, Poconos PA